Departments and Staff

-Boo Wong, Business Development Manager
+Boo Wong, Communications and Content Manager

 Boo Wong is a classically trained dancer and Pilates instructor, who uses her knowledge of the inside workings of the dance and fitness business to help promote and develop all revenue sources under the Ballet Austin umbrella.
 She was the executive assistant to Jacqui Schraad of the Heritage Society of Austin, where she learned skills pertaining to fundraising and community outreach.
 She has been brought on as a consultant for several fitness businesses to help create more revenue streams and secure fiscal health, as well as training teachers and managers.
 She spent her first seven years with Ballet Austin creating new classes and marketing strategies to drive business as the organization was moving into its current downtown location.